-The figures show that, for this protected characteristic, we attract applications from generally the same proportions of marital status as is reflected in the general population.
+The figures show that, for this protected characteristic, we attract applications from generally similar proportions of marital status as is reflected in the general population.

 We do however have a higher level of new starts who have not advised of their marital status.
-This is a newer area of monitoring for the college and it is intended that the data monitoring be improved upon.
+This is a newer area of monitoring for the college.